From Wikipedia - Reading time: 18 min

 Around the start of the second millennium CE, two settlements on the modern Canadian island of Newfoundland were established by Norse viking explorers, which were soon abandoned and the next known European settlement in North America occurred some 500 years later.[2]

 In 1526, Spain founded the San Miguel de Gauldape colony in either modern Georgia or the Carolinas.
-It lasted for a few months.[4]
-In 1534, France explored the Gulf of St. Lawrence, starting fur trade with the natives, and eventually what became their colony New France.[5]
+It lasted for a few months.[3]
+In 1534, France explored the Gulf of St. Lawrence, starting fur trade with the natives, and eventually what became their colony New France.[4]
 In 1559, Spain founded a settlement at modern Pensacola, Florida, which was abandoned by 1561.
 In 1570, Spanish Jesuits founded the Ajacán Mission at Chesapeake Bay in modern Virginia, but they were killed by the local Powhatan people.
-In 1589 or 1599, a French colony was founded at Sable Island in Nova Scotia, but the colony had failed by 1603; another French colony at Saint Croix Island in modern Maine also existed from 1604 to 1607.[4]
-In 1604, near the Gulf of St. Lawrence, France started a new colony later named Quebec.[5]
+In 1589 or 1599, a French colony was founded at Sable Island in Nova Scotia, but the colony had failed by 1603; another French colony at Saint Croix Island in modern Maine also existed from 1604 to 1607.[3]
+In 1604, near the Gulf of St. Lawrence, France started a new colony, later named Quebec.[4]

-In 1585, the British began their first settlement in North America, the Roanoke Colony.
-Its initial form only lasted until 1586 due to conflict with the local Native Americans.[6]
-In 1587, around 115 colonists led by Governor John White settled back at Roanoke.[7][6]
+In 1585, the English began their first settlement in North America, the Roanoke Colony.
+Its initial form only lasted until 1586 due to conflict with the local Native Americans.[5]
+In 1587, around 115 colonists led by Governor John White settled back at Roanoke.[6][5]
 White went back on a ship to England to get supplies for the colony, but his return was delayed by English's conflict with the Spanish Armada.
 In August 1590, White returned back to the colony, which had been abandoned.
-Left behind was an inscription on a post that said "CROATOAN" and a carving into a tree that said "CRO".[6]
-Where the colonists went to in those years is considered a mystery.
-However, "Croatoan" was the name of an island south of Roanoke where Native Americans lived.[7]
+Left behind was an inscription on a post that said "CROATOAN" and a carving into a tree that said "CRO".[5]
+Where the colonists went to in those years is considered a mystery by some.
+However, "Croatoan" was the name of an island south of Roanoke where Native Americans lived.[6]

 A state department in London known as the Southern Department governed all the colonies beginning in 1660 along with a committee of the Privy Council, called the Board of Trade and Plantations.
 In 1768, Parliament created a specific state department for America, but it was disbanded in 1782 when the Home Office took responsibility for the remaining possessions of British North America in Eastern Canada, the Floridas, and the West Indies.[20]